How To Gently Prepare You Puppy or Dog to Being Left Alone

 Separation anxiety is diagnosed in around 15% of behavioural cases.
 When left alone, most dogs find a familiar spot and go to sleep.

-However, a dog when suffering from separation anxiety will become extremely anxious.
+However, a dog when suffering from separation anxiety can become extremely anxious.
 Not understanding where you or your family have gone or if you will ever return.

 Dog's can exhibit behaviour which may include chewing, barking, salivating, urinating, defecating, vomiting or escape behaviour.

-Common problems are chewing through walls, scratching through doors, breaking out of cages or trying to dig their way out of a house or crate
+Common problems are chewing through walls, scratching through doors, breaking out of crates or cages or trying to dig their way out of a house

 Dogs that lack confidence, due to over bonding, under socialisation, lack of communication and training or no knowledge of what is expected of them, mistreatment in the past, long confinement or even dogs that have been abandoned or rehomed are more likely to exhibit behaviour's relating to separation anxiety.